AD-Archer/Nixos/README.md

 Here's an update for today's NixOS flake log:

 *   Automated flake backup.

+#### Part 20

+Here's an update for your NixOS flake log:

+*   Performed an automatic backup of the flake configuration.
 ### 2025-12-05

 Here's a summary of today's NixOS flake changes: